inastitch/public-docs/quick_start/README.md

 ![](pics/android_vlc.jpg)

+**Note**:
+ - Multiple clients can connect to the same RTSP link.
-**Note**: The delay of the stream displayed in VLC is caused by VLC which is buffering 1000ms of video by default.
+ - The delay of the stream displayed in VLC is caused by VLC which is buffering 1000ms of video by default.